 In the recent years, many techniques have been developed with the aim of providing users with support for automation while working in the Web.
 The initial approaches e.g. [2] targeted mainly the data on static Web pages.
 Later the idea of semantic description of Web data has been applied for Web services resulting in approaches like OWL-S [3] and WSMO [4].
 Automatic composition techniques for semantic Web services, e.g. [5] have considered RPC style Web services, even though the mentioned semantic Web service description techniques provide with models for describing composite Web services as well.
 The execution environments like OWL-S Virtual Machine [3], [6] and Semantic Execution Environment [7] focus mainly on the execution of workflows that have semantic Web services as atomic activities.
-To the best of our knowledge, the composite service description techniques such as OWL-S Process Model have not been applied for describing dynamics of Web sites.
-Unfortunately, the plethora of automatic Web service composition approaches focus only on atomic Web services, e.g. [5], [8], [9], [27] are not applicable for composing processes.
-As a consequence there is also a lack of a semantic execution engine for executing and coordinating Web processes.
+To the best of our knowledge, the composite service description techniques have not been applied for describing dynamics of Web sites, nor the composition algorithms have been developed for the composition of various Web sites, nor there are any semantic execution environments that support a user in executing composed Web sites in the Web browser.